-To ensure that all electronic devices are secured by a password of a certain complexity, and to ensure that more sensitive devices have more complicated passwords.
+To ensure that all electronic devices are secured by a password of a certain complexity, and to ensure that more sensitive devices require more complicated passwords.

 Network Passwords - All network passwords will be a minimum of eight characters long with a maximum length of 20 characters.
 All network passwords must contain at least one lower case letter and one upper case letter.
 Passwords must also be a combination of letters and numbers, letters and symbols or letters, numbers, and symbols.
 Known weak passwords and their variants are not be accepted during password changes.
 If easily guessable words such as “password” or “Loyola” are used, it is required to add length/complexity to the new password before it is accepted.
 All network passwords are required to be changed every 180 days.
-When a network password is changed, Password used must not be any of the passwords you have used within the previous 500 days.
+When a network password is changed, the new password used must not be any of the passwords you have used within the previous 500 days.

 Privileged Passwords - All passwords for accounts, which have additional privileges beyond a normal user must be at least twelve characters long and contain at least three of the character classes (see Definitions section below).
 All privileged passwords are required to be changed every 180 days.
 No privileged passwords can be based on a word that is found in a dictionary.
 When a privileged password is changed, it cannot be set to its previous value.
 Privileged passwords cannot be provided to student workers.